 I am here now for cancer treatment.
 I hope I fare better than Mondale in ’84.
 I get good news on Wednesday but see later on Twitter that kindly old Jimmy Carter is being treated for cancer east of me, in Atlanta.

 Thunder booms more deeply and broadly here than in New Mexico.
 I think it is the aural effect of the humidity.
 It wakes me at 5 a.m., storm rolling in from the gulf.
 The picture window in my hotel room shakes.
-I, a boy from one-story, flat-roofed New Mexico, am already intimidated by the thunderous water pressure 10 floors up in this near tropical city.
+I, from one-story, flat-roofed New Mexico, am already intimidated by the thunderous water pressure 10 floors up in this near tropical city.